What is a CSA?

 How did we decide our prices?

 For the first two years of our farming, we were able to subsist on our homegrown veggies and winter off-farm jobs.
 In order for our farming to remain sustainable for us we realized that it is important to us to try to make a living with our CSA.
-The price reflects what we need in order to pay ourselves $13 an hour while still covering expenses and improving our soil.
+The price reflects what we need in order to pay ourselves about $13/hr, and our employees $20/hr while still covering expenses and improving our soil.

 This year in our attempts to move closer to a sliding scale model like other farms that we really admire (Soul Fire Farm, Kamayan, Rising Sign, etc) we are offering reduced priced CSA’s for those who are interested but can’t afford the current price.
 If the current CSA price is a barrier to you signing up, please reach out to us at lizzyandkojifarm@gmail.com and we will work with you to find an option that feels affordable for you!